citynews/gdl-sass-tools/README.md

-# CityNews Sass Tools
+# GDL Sass Tools
-Library of tools and utilities.
+GDL Sass Tools is an abstract and reusable Sass tools library.
+It includes mixins, maps, functions and utility classes.

-## Aim and goals
+## Installation
-The main purpose is to create an abstract and reusable library in multiple projects, providing all possible solutions to the most common css needs.
-The library is based on ITCSS logic and on this it prepares utility classes, functions, mixin and maps.
+`npm -i gdl-sass-tools`

+## How to use
+Import library in whatever CSS file you need it.

+`@import 'node_modules/gdl-sass-tools/tools'`
+`@import 'node_modules/gdl-sass-tools/utilities'`

-## Instructions
+## Requirements
-For a proper implementation of this library, the following global variables must be declared in the ITCSS structure:

-* $gutter
+It's mandatory to set the variable **$gutter** in your projects Settings file (e.g. `settings/_settings.scss`).